JereKuusela/valheim-expand_world_data/README.md

 - Bottom part is between sectors -0.25 and 0.25 (or 0.75 and 1.25).

 Note: Of course any number is valid for sectors.
 Like from 0.37 to 0.62.

-### Wiggle

-"Wiggle" adds a sin wave pattern to the distance/sector borders for less artifical biome transitions.
-The strength can be globally configured in the main .cfg file.

 ## Environments